learn-co-students/git-flow-001-prework-web/README.md

 #### Polar Bear and Walrus Branch

 From the walrus branch, switch to master.
-From master, make a new branch, add-walrus-and-polar-bear.
+From master, make a new branch, `add-walrus-and-polar-bear`.
 On this branch, you're going to add the below code to `index.html`, under the tree picture (the same location where you added the walrus photo).

 ```HTML
 <!-- begin polar bear picture and caption -->